hossein-ghanimati/hossein-ghanimati/README.md

             "link":"https://hossein-ghanimati.github.io/asancode"
         }
     ],
     "description":"Hi guys.
 I'm Front End Developer.
-My skills are HTML, CSS and javascript.
-I have been in the front-end world for almost a year \nAnd I have been dealing with the dear JavaScript language for almost 9 months \nI have recently mastered Javascript and am about to start learning React"
+My skills are HTML, CSS , javascript, tailwind, react, typescript (and some other packages).
+I have been in the front-end world for almost 1\5 year \nAnd I have been dealing with the dear JavaScript language for almost 1 year and 2 month \nI have recently mastered react and am about to start learning Next"
 }
 ```